Before travelling, check all the documents you need and the specific procedures and requirements of the destination country.

 Passengers with reduced mobility (PRM) are defined as people whose mobility is reduced by physical incapacity (sensory or locomotor), or intellectual deficiencies due to advanced age, illness or other disability when using transport, and whose situation requires special attention and the specific adaptation of the services available to all passengers.

 Iberia works closely with the airport authorities in each country to facilitate your travel and ensure you have the safe and comfortable trip you deserve by law.
 Plan your trip in good time and bear in mind all your needs.
-For more information about any special services you need, fill in our form.
+You can get more information or request this service during the booking process, when you fill in your details by stating your need when opening the “Passenger requiring special assistance” dropdown menu, by filling in our form, or through our Customer Services.

 To ensure that everything is ready when you arrive at the airport, we recommend that you request special assistance at least 48 hours before the departure of your flight.